Buying a wakeboard

 1. Type of wakeboarding and amount of flex

 First and foremost, you should think of the kind of wakeboarding you are going to.
 There are two types of wakeboarding: Cable park and boat waking.
 The cable park wakeboarding speaks for itself - you are towed by an overhead cable (similar to drag lifts in ski resorts).
 Those boards have more flex, featureless bases, and removable (or none) fins.
-Boat wakeboarding means you are towed by a boat, and the wakeboards design for this type is stiffer (less flex), have features on the base to help you edge easier into the wake, and come with an array of fins.
+Boat wakeboarding means you are towed by a boat, and the wakeboards design for this type are stiffer (less flex), have features on the base to help you edge easier into the wake, and come with an array of fins.

-You can also get a hybrid board which combines the features for both cable and boat wakeboarding - with medium flex (softer at the tip and tail, and stiffer between the bindings), simple base design, and removable fins.
+You can also get a hybrid board which combines the features of both cable and boat wakeboarding - with medium flex (softer at the tip and tail, and stiffer between the bindings), simple base design, and removable fins.

 Probably the most important feature to consider is the length of your wakeboard.
 The length is determined by your own weight, and if multiple riders will be using the board, it is better to adapt the board to the heaviest rider.
-Underneath is a table with suggested wakeboard length chart depending on the weight, and also a quick note on sizing up/down.
+Underneath is a table with suggested wakeboard lengths depending on the weight, and also a quick note on sizing up/down.

-Keep in mind that this is a general guide so the size recommendations can differ from product to product.
+Keep in mind that this is a general guide, so the size recommendations can differ from product to product.

 So should you go for a slightly shorter or slightly longer board?

 Getting a longer board, is a growing trend, among many riders (both beginners and advanced), and especially among cable parks riders.
 Going a size up makes riding the board easier, giving you a better boost off the wake.
 Bigger boards also give a softer landing, more speed, and more control when trying tricks for the first time (due to the larger area surface touching the water).
 They flex better, have bigger balance points when doing presses, and give more power for air-tricks.